jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 And that's the lesson of nature we need to embrace.
 While we have a genetic history forever in our DNA, our genes, personalities, and culture evolved along with technological change.

 Meaning the technological evolution this book is advocating we embrace, has been driving human evolution for generations.
-Because every Game of Life needs ecosystems of producers, grazers, predators, decomposers, and testers, the coach picked human communities who had the varied human genetics and phenotypes needed to be able to staff every job in a growing technological ecosystem.
+Because every Game of Life needs ecosystems of producers, plant-eaters, predators, scavengers, decomposers, and testers, the coach picked human communities who had the varied human genetics and phenotypes needed to be able to staff every job in a growing technological ecosystem.

-In the technological ecosystem, varied human genotypes and phenotypes fill the roles of producers (farms, power plants), grazers (tool users), predators (innovators), decomposers (recyclers, refactorers, waste managers), and testers (tinkerers, hackers, and crooks).
+In the technological ecosystem, varied human genotypes and phenotypes use the extended phenotype to fill distinct ecological roles: producers (farms, power plants), plant-eaters (tool users), predators (innovators), scavengers (cheapskates, hoarders), decomposers (recyclers, refactorers, waste managers), and testers (tinkerers, hackers, and crooks).
 Like any biological ecosystem, these segments work together to better play the game.

 Producers grow the food or generate the electricity that powers technology.
-Grazers—most of us—use tools to stay warm or cool, gather resources, raise their young.
-Predators introduce better tools that displace outdated ones, removing the old tool category from the ecosystem just as Maria's DVD-rental store didn't lose to a faster DVD store but to streaming.
+Plant-eaters —most of us—use tools to stay warm or cool, gather resources, raise their young.

+Predators hunt inefficiency and close it, just as streaming didn't beat Maria's DVD store by being a faster store—it consumed the wasted time the rental model depended on.
+With that prey gone, the innovator hunts the next inefficiency.

+Scavengers can't help but use, collect, and hoard every last piece of technology everyone else thinks is junk.
 Decomposers break down dead technology back into reusable inputs like wreckers recycling total loss cars.

-All the while, tinkerers and nefarious actors test every member of the ecosystem for fitness—the latter of which I dealt with so often while adjusting insurance claims.
+Now for viruses, or what I like to call testers.
+These are the people who come up with novel ideas using existing technologies, just as viruses have long introduced new genetic material across biological organisms to drive genetic changes.
+Sometimes these changes are helpful innovations, and sometimes they are overtly parasitic actions of nefarious actors like crooks—the latter of which I dealt with so often while adjusting insurance claims.
+Either way, by constantly hacking lifeforms, testers evaluate every member of the ecosystem for its fitness to withstand its constant tinkering, acting as an ever-present selection pressure.
+(Note: testers is not a standard ecological classification; I'm using it for simplification purposes.)

-The need to invent, power, and manually operate most every tool changed how humans were selected.
-Even though we were leaving the biological ecosystem behind, we building another technological beside it.
+The need to invent, power, and manually operate tools changed how humans were selected.
+Where biological ecosystems often assign these roles to a dedicated species, ours assigned them to dedicated temperaments: the hoarder who can't throw anything away, the innovator who can't leave a slow tool alone, the tinkerer who breaks things to see how they work.
+Like omnivores, we can each be a mix, of course, but together our personalities cover every job in the food web.
+That's how, even though we were leaving the biological ecosystem behind, we were building another technological one beside it.

 Humans were no longer just hunting and gathering what nature made available, but instead creating and operating a new ecosystem in a modified Game of Life.
 Civilized humans kept scoring points.
-Death rates by wars, disease, and infant mortality drop consistently as civilization advances from Stone to Bronze, to Steel Ages and beyond because we expanded our environment's carrying capacity with more food, housing, and fresh water.
+Death rates by wars, disease, and infant mortality drop over time as civilization advances from Stone to Bronze, to Iron Ages and beyond because we expanded our environment's carrying capacity with more food, housing, and fresh water.

 Some might consider these changes artificial.
 After all, stone walls, bronze swords, horse saddles, and everything else in civilization are manmade materials or objects.

 But that would be wrong.
-Why is a copper water pipe or medical textbook artificial if the copper in our bodies or the wood in trees are natural?
-The Game of Life is a battle to grow things that can self-replicate in their environment faster then they degrade.
+Why is a copper water pipe or medical textbook artificial if the copper in our bodies or the wood in decomposing trees are natural?
+The Game of Life is a battle to grow things that can self-replicate in their environment faster than they degrade.
 As physicist Richard Muller notes in his book "Now: The Physics of Time", technology does that every bit as much as biology does.

 That's why political projects that demand human homogeneity—whether by race, ideology, or class—work against the technological ecosystem's actual need for variety.
 They don't just constrain individual freedom; they starve the ecosystem of the players it requires.